YellowSmiley/UkCrimeLocations/README.md

 • Crimes are plotted on a map and displayed in a table with crime details

 • Ability to filter by Crime (e.g. only show Burglary)

+To run, clone and run npm start, within the ukcrimelocations dir.